Darren Middleton: Drag (2000–2006)

 While touring with Powderfinger, Middleton also wrote his own works, occasionally fine tuning them in hotels where the band was staying.
 These would go on to be the songs he sang for Drag.
 Middleton formed Drag with drummer and Powderfinger engineer Mark McElligott, Brisbane bass guitarist Sean Hartman, and long-time friend Matt Murphy.
 Drag released an EP, Gas Food Lodging, on 26 October 2003 through Dew Process.
-The band followed this up with several gigs in Brisbane; a tour down the East Coast of Australia was canceled when Middleton caught the flu.
+The band followed this up with several gigs in Brisbane; a tour down the East Coast of Australia was cancelled when Middleton caught the flu.
 After completing work on Gas Food Lodging, Powderfinger reunited and went on to record Vulture Street.

 Drag reunited in 2005 to produce their debut studio album, The Way Out, which was released on 10 July 2005.
 In recording the album, Drag spent three weeks at Byron Bay in March 2005, collaborating with each other and producer David Nicholas.
 The album earned Drag some positive reception; Rave magazine wrote that "Darren Middleton's creative genius absolutely beguiled me with some extremely mature compositions", and David Nicholas won an ARIA Award for his role as producer.
 The album was also nominated for "Engineer of the Year".
 Following The Way Out, Drag toured around Australia, playing with UK band Athlete.
 This culminated with the bands playing at Splendour in the Grass, where it was noted that Middleton needed "to work on his stage presence".
 Following the tour, Powderfinger reunited, and Dream Days at the Hotel Existence was released in 2007.